bazmurphy/how-computers-really-work/chapter02.md

 ## Exercise

+The table shows three inputs for a logical expression.
+Complete the truth table output for the expression (A OR B) AND C

 | A   | B   | C   | Output |
 | --- | --- | --- | ------ |
 | 0   | 0   | 0   | 0      |